-No student may leave the school after arriving.
+No student may leave the school after arriving, unless there is an early dismissal as outlined below.
 Any student not in his/her seat by the appropriate time is tardy and must report to the main office for a tardy slip.
 At dismissal, all students will immediately leave the school grounds.
-Remaining for an extended period may be considered loitering and may result in further actions up to and including detention, suspension, parental, and/or police notification.
+Remaining for an extended period may be considered loitering and may result in further actions up to and including detention, suspension, and parental and/or police notification.